Mioara Mandea: Academic service

-In 2005 Mioara Mandea was made Head of the Geomagnetic section at the GFZ, Helmholtz-Zentrum Dresden-Rossendorf, where she expanded new geomagnetic observatories.
+In 2005, Mioara Mandea was appointed Head of the Section Geomagnetism at the GFZ Helmholtz Centre for Geosciences, where she expanded new geomagnetic observatories.
 Mandea was made President of the European Geosciences Union Division Earth Magnetism and Rock physics in 2007.
 In 2012 Mandea was made the General Secretary of the European Geosciences Union.
 She also serves as President, Geophysical Maps Commission or the Commission for the Geological Map of the World.
 Over more than 10 years, Mioara Mandea served as secretary general of the International Association of Geomagnetism and Aeronomy, and four years as President.
 Currently she is President-elect of the International Union of Geodesy and Geophysics.